 The ruins of the old turf farm by Sjöundá which I visited the following year

 They ended up murdering their spouses.
-They were placed under arrest and trialled for the murders, found guilty and sentenced to death.
+They were placed under arrest and trialed for the murders, found guilty, and sentenced to death.
 Bjarni was executed in 1805 in Norway but Steinunn died in prison in Reykjavík.

 You can see many grey seals at Rauðasandur and in the summertime, there can be up to 100 seals resting and sunbathing in this area.
 I know that Westfjord Adventures offers a special tour to the seal colony at Rauðasandur as our driver told us so, and next time I visit the Westfjords I would love to join that tour.

 There are so many tours I want to join in the Westfjords that I will have to camp somewhere for a week and go on tours every day.